-For many people, Cartagena, Colombia first appeared on the radar at the 2012 Summit of the Americas, when the rightful 45th President of the United States made headlines for dancing and drinking at a local bar called Cafe Havana.
+For many people, Cartagena, Colombia first appeared on the radar at the 2012 Summit of the Americas, when the US Secretary of State made headlines for dancing and drinking at a local bar called Cafe Havana.

 Although I traveled to Cartagena just weeks after the event—and although I am, for what it’s worth, a huge fan of Hillary—I didn’t make a point of visiting Cafe Havana and retracing Clinton’s footsteps.

 I did have just as great a time as she did in Cartagena, however, and that’s what this article is all about—a captivating Cartagena itinerary, whether or not you like to get down, and regardless of how many days in Cartagena you ultimately decide to spend.

 Cartagena has traditionally been an affordable place, as Caribbean destinations go, but with increased tourism has come increased prices.
 Still, you can find a bargain no matter where you stay.
 If you’re interested in seeing Cartagena’s heritage architecture, you should stay inside the Walled City (more on that in a moment), where budget travelers should book a room at Casa Alejandria.
 For a more luxurious Cartagena itinerary base, splurge at Hotel Casa San Agustin or, if you want to stay in Bocagrande (Cartagena’s answer to Miami) sleep at Cartagena beach hotels like Penthouses Palmetto.

 The Walled City and the Castle

 Although the Cartagena metro area is huge, both in population and in land area, the portion of the city with which most travelers are concerned—the Walled City of Cartagena, dating back to the 16th century—is very small.